TheOdinProject/curriculum/html_css/v2/foundations/html-foundations/links-and-images.md

 ### Preparation

-To get some practice using links and images throughout this lesson we need an html project to work with.
+To get some practice using links and images throughout this lesson we need an HTML project to work with.

-1. Create a new folder named `odin-links-and-images`.
+1. Create a new directory named `odin-links-and-images`.
-2. Within that folder create a new file named `index.html`
+2. Within that directory create a new file named `index.html`
-3. Fill in the usual html boilerplate
+3. Fill in the usual HTML boilerplate
 4. Finally, add the following h1 to the body:

 ~~~html